TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

   movl $5, -8(%rbp)
 ```

-Next we can see that lines 6 and 7 reference the addresses of the two values by accessing the addresses located 4 and 8 bytes away from the `%rdp` and get ready to perform artimetic operations by storing using `%edx` and `%eax`.
+Next, we can see that lines 6 and 7 reference the addresses of the two values by accessing the addresses located 4 and 8 bytes away from the `%rdp` and get ready to perform arithmetic operations by storing using `%edx` and `%eax`.

 ```nasm
   movl -4(%rbp), %edx
   movl -8(%rbp), %eax
 ```

-Ok so finally we can see that lines 8, 9 and 10 deal with summation of the variables `a` and `b`.
+Ok so finally we can see that lines 8, 9, and 10 deal with the summation of the variables `a` and `b`.

 ```nasm
   addl %edx, %eax